suncoast-devs/handbook/lessons/js-intro/variables.md

 ---

-Now we have data, we need ways to manipulate the varibles
+Now we have data, we need ways to manipulate the variables